alsadiq99/noise-analysis-breakdown/README.md

 ### 6) Exclude Wells
 ****
 * User can decide to remove any wells from analysis.
-This applies to empty wells, data with significant systematic shift, or specific wells that the user can manually input.
+This applies to empty wells or specific wells that the user can manually input.

 <details>
   <summary><b>1.
 Check to see if .mat files have been read (Step 1).</b></summary>